-This guidance is intended to help explain the legal position for UK Local Authorities regarding their responsibilities for the provision and maintenance of street lighting in the public domain.
-In addition, it will also discuss a few of the lighting strategies used by Local Authorities across the UK.
+This guidance is intended to help explain the legal position for Local Authorities regarding their responsibilities for the provision and maintenance of street lighting in the public domain.
+In addition, it will also discuss a number of the lighting strategies available to Local Authorities within the United Kingdom (UK).

 The UK has 382 Local Authorities spread across four Countries.
-Although the Office of National Statistics does not record the official number of street lights, the UK Roads Liaison Group collected data from 210 Councils across the UK.
-Their data set recorded 7,190,166 street lights of various design in their study.
-UK Government public sector expenditure on street lighting for the year 2022/23 was £884 million.
+Although the Office of National Statistics does not record the official number of streetlights, the UK Roads Liaison Group collected data from 210 Councils across the UK.
+Their data set recorded 7,190,166 streetlights of various designs in their study.
+Government spending on street lighting in the UK was £1.07 billion in 2023/24, compared with £932 million in the previous financial year.

-In many areas where street lighting hours have been reduced this has been largely gone unnoticed with little or no reported impact on safety or mobility, however, there can be strong community feelings where lights have been switched off.
+In areas where street lighting hours have been reduced, strong local community feelings may be expressed.
 Street lighting at night can give residents in urban and suburban areas a sense of security.
-As such, the removal of this public good can be perceived negatively by local communities.
+As such, the removal or reduction of this public good can be perceived negatively by local communities.

 Any proposed changes to street lighting provision should be discussed with the emergency services and take into consideration any known hazards in the area.